We hear more and more about plastic pollution, but what are the facts and, importantly, the solutions?

 Plastic belongs to a group of materials called polymers, which consist of very long molecules that hook into each other giving the materials their special properties.
 Polymers can be made of many different materials found in nature.
 Some of them, such as latex, occur naturally, while others are manufactured.

-Today it’s not uncommon to find completely biodegradable plastics in products ranging from compost bags to knives forks and straws.
+Today it’s not uncommon to find biodegradable, and by that we mean quicker to biodegrade, plastics in products ranging from compost bags to knives forks and straws.
 Often they are made out of starch from plants such as maize and in principle, they are safe to consume along with your food and will degrade quickly if left in nature.